 If you know the name Al Green, it's probably because he's the singer behind "Let's Stay Together," one of the great love songs of our time.
-Although that's what the soul singer is best known for, his more recent work has had less to do with song and more to do with praising the Lord.
+Although that's what the soul singer is best known for, his more recent work has had less to do with melody and more to do with praising the Lord.

 These days, Al is a preacher at Full Gospel Tabernacle Church in Memphis, Tennessee.
 He may not be the shining musical icon that he once was, but preaching probably shoots him quite well.
 If the occasion should come for him to break out into song, we know he's got the chops.

 When you spend most of your childhood on any TV show, it can shape your perceptions of the world.
 That's doubly true when that show is Two and a Half Men, and one of your co-stars is Charlie Sheen.
 That was the case for Angus T. Jones, who starred as the half-man of the show's title.

 Although his work on the show was part of what made it a success, after it ended, Angus quit Hollywood and acting all together.
 Today, he's working on the management side of a company called Tonite.
 The company is run by Diddy's son Justin and works in production.

 Although her husband is still very much involved in Hollywood, Phoebe Cates has stepped away from acting to run her own business.
 For much of the '80s, Phoebe was the ultimate sex symbol, and her starring role in Fast Times at Ridgemont High was legendary.